Easy Ayurveda Video Classes

 Circulatory System – It is Bitter in taste so act as Blood purifier, Because of its hot potency it stimulate heart

-Respiratory System – Because of its Bitter taste and Hot potency it alleviate kapha dosha and good for Throat.
-Indicated in Cough, Voice
+Respiratory System – Because of its Bitter taste and Hot potency it alleviates kapha dosha and is good for Throat.
+Indicated in Cough, Hoarseness of voice

-Excretory System – Being hot in nature it is a good diuretic, indicated in dysuria
+Excretory System – Being hot in nature it acts as a good diuretic, indicated in dysuria

 Reproductive System- Good in menstrual disorders and aid fertility.
 Indicated in Dysmenorrhea, and in Infertility.

-Skin – Stimulate sweat glands, Relive itching and other skin disorders
+Skin – Stimulate sweat glands, Relieve itching and other skin disorders

-Anti toxic, indicated in fever also in general debility.
+Anti toxic, indicated in fever and in general debility.

 Digestive system – Indicated in indigestion and low digestive strength